Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Methods

 \subsection{Self-Attention Adversarial Latent Autoencoder (SA-ALAE)}

-Convolution-based DGMs excel in generating real-world images, i.e., sky, mountain, and lakes in landscape images.
-But DGMs have a hard time modeling structural objects in engineering design images.
-One of the main causes is that the objects in structural images can be sparsely located but are still strongly geometrically connected, e.g., in bicycle design, both wheels should be connected by an axle and lie on the ground.
-In this simple example, the pixels describing each wheel are depending on one another but are far away in the image.
-However, the convolution mechanism, as a local operator on images, cannot capture long-range dependencies, suggesting that using convolutional layers alone is unsuitable in generating engineering design images.
-Self-Attention Generative Adversarial Network (SAGAN)\citep{Self-AttentionGAN} leverages the self-attention mechanism to gain a global understanding of the input features, which enables the model to efficiently capture and model long-range dependencies.
-Following the success of SAGAN, we introduce the same mechanism respectively into generator $G$ and encoder $E$ in the ALAE framework and propose a new model, Self-Attention Adversarial Latent Autoencoder (SA-ALAE).
+Convolution-based DGMs generate high-quality real-world images.
+However, DGMs have difficulty in modeling structural objects in engineering design images.
+The main cause is possibly that the objects in structural images can be sparsely located but are still strongly geometrically connected, e.g., in bicycle design, both wheels should be connected by an axle and lie on the ground.
+In this simple example, the pixels describing each wheel depend on one another but are far away in the image.
+However, as a local operator on images, the convolution mechanism cannot capture long-range dependencies, suggesting that using convolutional layers alone is unsuitable for generating engineering design images.
+Self-Attention Generative Adversarial Network (SAGAN)~\cite{b13} leverages the self-attention mechanism to gain a global understanding of the input features, which enables the model to capture and model long-range dependencies efficiently.
+Following the success of SAGAN, we introduce the same mechanism respectively into generator $G$ and encoder $E$ in the ALAE$_{improved}$ framework and propose a new model, Self-Attention Adversarial Latent Autoencoder (SA-ALAE).

-In industrial design exploration, the generation process is tasked to propose variants of an existing design.
-To achieve the stochastic generation of a novel image from a source image in the vanilla ALAE, the latent variables $\omega$ encoded from the original design are perturbed with sampled noise $\eta\sim\mathcal{N}(0, \mathcal{I})$.
-We note that this approach compromises the quality of the encoded latent variables, which leads to blurring of the generated images.
-To avoid this, SA-ALAE leverages the trained mapper $M$ to sample random latent variables as noisy perturbation, which follows the learned distribution of the latent space $\mathcal{W}$.
-The novel sampling procedure of SA-ALAE is displayed in Figure~\ref{fig:sampling}.
+To achieve the stochastic generation of a novel image from a source image in the vanilla ALAE, the latent variables $\omega$ encoded from the original design are perturbed with sampled noise $\vec{\eta}\sim\mathcal{N}(\vec{0}, \mathbf{I})$.
+We note that this approach compromises the quality of the encoded latent variables, which generates blurry images.
+To avoid this, SA-ALAE leverages the trained map $M$ to sample random latent variables as a noisy perturbation.
+The novel sampling procedure of SA-ALAE is displayed in Fig.~\ref{fig:sampling}.
 Adding randomly sampled latent variables as an independent noise protects the quality of perturbed latent variables so that the stochastic encoder-decoder inference does not harm the quality of the generated image.
 The calculation of the latent variables, used to explore the variants of existing designs, is based on the following formula: